D.Phil. Spatial models of antipredator vigilance in birds. University of Sussex. 2000

 BEd Education and mathematics.
 University of Leicester.
 1975

-My main areas of research are modelling the molecular mechanisms of ageing such as telomere shortening and uncapping; DNA damage checkpoint response pathways; cell signalling pathways; and the role of chaperones and protein degradation pathways in maintaining protein homeostasis; and the decline of these systems with age.
+My other areas of research are modelling the molecular mechanisms of ageing such as telomere shortening and uncapping; DNA damage checkpoint response pathways; cell signalling pathways; and the role of chaperones and protein degradation pathways in maintaining protein homeostasis; and the decline of these systems with age.
 I have extensively modelled the mechanisms and pathways involved in the decline in protein homeostasis and how this leads to the aggregation of proteins, a key feature of many neurodegenerative diseases.